Welcome to the Edith L. Moore Nature Sanctuary.

 The Houston Audubon Society is a non-profit organization which is funded entirely through generous donations from individuals, corporations and foundations.

 This sanctuary is one of the two urban forest classrooms for the Society.
-Sims Bayou Urban Nature Center is our other classroom, located in southeast Houston.
+The Raptor and Education Center at Sims Bayou is our other classroom, located in southeast Houston.
 Many educational activities take place on the 18 acres surrounding you, including:

 The sanctuary is a place where children and grownups can experience the woods and see bugs, bees, botanies, spring flowers, fall leaves, hear birds, cicadas, feel nature, and most important of all, preserve nature in the city.